-Find out how much your fellow Americans are spending on gifts and how during the holiday season with these insightful Christmas gift buying statistics.
+Find out how much your fellow Americans are spending on the holidays in 2022 with these insightful Christmas gift buying statistics.

 Christmas is the season to be jolly.

 As it's a chance for us to relax and celebrate with our family and friends, spending quality time together that is hard to do throughout the year.

 However, Christmas can also throw up some issues that can make it a stressful time of the year, with one being the buying of Christmas gifts.

 Because it can be so hard to know what to buy.
 And how much to do you need to spend?
 And who do you need to buy for?

 It can be a minefield.

 So, this is where statistics can be your friend, as by knowing the general holiday shopping trends you can navigate and plan out your own Christmas spending.

 And fortunately each year retail organisations keep track of these figures and carry out surveys on the United States population to gain an insight into people's Christmas holiday spending.